SinaKarvandi/Misc/custom-qemu-for-instrumentation/readme.md

 # custom-qemu-for-instrumentation

 If you need a fast way to instrument user/kernel/hypervisor then you have custom-qemu-for-instrumentation as a fast and light option.

+**This project only works for x86 and AMD64 emulator version of QEMU.**

 ![QEMU Instrumentation](https://github.com/SinaKarvandi/misc/raw/master/Imgs/custom-qemu-1.jpg)
 ## How to use